Jennifer Bartlett: Personal life and death

 After marrying medical student Ed Bartlett in 1964, she commuted between the Soho district of New York City and New Haven, where she taught at the University of Connecticut.

 Following her 1972 divorce, Bartlett moved to New York City full-time and began teaching at the School of Visual Arts.
-In 1983, she married German actor Mathieu Carrière, with whom she had a daughter, Alice; they divorced in the early 1990s.
-She lived in New York City and Paris, France.
+In 1983, she married German actor Mathieu Carrière with whom she had a daughter, Alice Carrière, the author of the Spiegel & Grau memoir Everything/Nothing/Someone that recounts the author's challenging life in their household.
+They divorced in the early 1990s.
+She lived in both New York City and Paris.
 As of 2014, she resided full-time in Amagansett on Long Island.
 Bartlett died from acute myeloid leukemia at her home in Amagansett on July 25, 2022, aged 81.